logankilpatrick/wgschool/content/home.md

   - turn on your video
   - use a good headset/microphone
 - We will issue certificate listing the courses each participant has attendeed in-full
-  - a participant will need to attend all hands-on sessions in at least one course to get a certificate
+  - a participant will need to attend all Zoom sessions (with the exclusion of the debugging sessions) in at least one course to get a certificate
 <!--   - perhaps get in touch with Phil Richardson (he gave them out last year) -->

 WestGrid Central courses: